InspiryThemes/realhomes-docs/docs/import-demo.md

 ![Screenshot](images/import-demo/import-widget-settings.png)

-Upon successful import the page will be reloaded and it will display the widgets which are imported.
+Upon successful demo import the page will reload and display the widgets which are imported.

 Visit your site and you will find your site working like the theme demo.
 In case of any problem, Get in touch with our support team using our support site.